 Assistant Professor of History (Africa, Pre-colonial, Colonial, Postcolonial) Maxwell School of Citizenship and Public Affairs, Syracuse University 2010 to the Present

-Visiting Assistant Professor College of William and Mary, Williamsburg VA, 2009-2010
+Visiting Assistant Professor College of William and Mary, Williamsburg VA, Lyon Tyler Department of History, 2009-2010

-Visiting Assistant Professor Ohio State University, Columbus OH, 2008-2009
+Visiting Assistant Professor Ohio State University, Columbus OH, Department of African American and African Studies, 2008-2009

 Colonial and postcolonial rural Agrarian transformation; Land politics, Environmental transformations that impact on community livelihoods in rural populations of Africa; Modern African state politics